danielrogowski/momime/Assembly/src/main/deploy/readme.txt

     C:\Program Files, or anywhere else Windows doesn't like files being modified.
     Straight under C:\, in your user home folder, or on another drive letter are fine.

- 2) You must have a Java Runtime Environment (JRE) 11 or higher.
+ 2) You must have a Java 11 or higher.
+Before trying to run MoM IME, I recommend you just go to a command prompt and type "java -version" and verify this works correctly and shows the correct version that you downloaded and installed.
+Problems are likely caused by path statement being incorrect and not pointing at the location where Java was installed.

  3) Run the server.
 After a few seconds it'll say "Listening for client connection requests on port 18250".